LMBishop/Quests/docs/contributing-to-the-wiki.md

+---
+title: Contributing to the wiki
+nav_order: 10
+---

+# Contributing to the wiki

+{: .caution }
+This information is out of date since the wiki migration.

 If you spot any errors in the wiki, or want to add more information of you own, then we would be happy to review potential changes.
 Due to the restrictions of the GitHub wiki pages, it is not possible to open pull